 See the Sights

-If you are in the area, why not take a take a trip around the surrounding Serra de Tramuntana, which also offers some great hiking opportunities.
-If you want to see more of Majorca’s mountains, take a trip to Puig Major, the highest peak on Majorca.
+If you are in the area, why not take a trip around the surrounding Serra de Tramuntana, which also offers some great hiking opportunities?
+To see more of Majorca's mountains, visit Puig Major, the highest peak on the island.

 For more natural sites, visit the Caves del Drach, the largest underwater lake in the world.
 Here you can see some impressive stalagmites and stalactites.